Birth Control Hormones: The Shot

 - The shot may cause bone loss in some women.
 Talk to your doctor about the risks and benefits.

-- Any side effects may last up to 3 months.
+- The shot is needed every 3 months.
+Any side effects may last 3 months or longer.

 - The shot may cause irregular periods, or you may have spotting between periods.
 You may also stop getting a period.
 Some women see having no period as an advantage.